hashicorp/terraform-provider-vault/website/docs/index.html.markdown

 * `namespace` - (Optional) The path to the namespace that has the mounted auth method.
   This defaults to the root namespace.
 Cannot contain any leading or trailing slashes.
-  *Available only for Vault Enterprise*
+  *Available only for Vault Enterprise*.

 * `method` - (Optional) When configured, will enable auth method specific operations.
   For example, when set to `aws`, the provider will automatically sign login requests